Javascript is not enabled.

 VA loans have important advantages over other home loans.
 In most cases, the buyer does not have to make a down payment on the home.
 Home buyers using these loans also do not have to pay monthly mortgage insurance premiums.

-For those who are refinancing, one option is a cash-out refinance loan, which enables homeowners to get cash from the equity in the home and use it, for example, to pay off debt, pay for education or make home improvements.
+If you are refinancing, one option is a cash-out refinance loan, which enables homeowners to tap their home equity and use it, for example, to pay off debt, pay for education or make home improvements.

-Surviving spouses of veterans who served during a time of war with a modest income who have not remarried may apply to receive a monthly tax-free VA Survivors Pension payment.
-The benefit is also available to unmarried dependent children of wartime veterans until age 18, or age 23 while attending a VA-approved school.
+If you are the surviving spouse of a veteran who served during a time of war, and you have a modest income and have not remarried, you may apply to receive a monthly, tax-free VA Survivors Pension.
+These payments are also available to unmarried dependent children of wartime veterans up to age 18, or age 23 if they are attending a VA-approved school.

 5. DIC benefits for surviving spouses and dependents

-Dependency and Indemnity Compensation (DIC) is one of the most valuable benefits available to veterans’ survivors.
-People who meet the criteria for DIC can get tens of thousands of dollars a year in tax-free payments.
+Dependency and Indemnity Compensation is one of the most valuable benefits available to veterans’ survivors.
+People who meet the criteria for DIC can receive tens of thousands of dollars in tax-free payments each year.

 Dependent children may also qualify for DIC payments, and some parents of deceased veterans can receive benefits if their income is low.

 The sooner survivors apply for the benefit, the better.
-If they apply more than 12 months after the service member’s death, payments are retroactive only to the date they applied, not the date the veteran died.
-In most cases, surviving spouses lose eligibility if they remarry unless they are over age 55.
+If they file more than 12 months after the service member’s death, payments are retroactive only to the application date, not the date the veteran died.
+In most cases, surviving spouses lose eligibility if they remarry, unless they are over age 55.

-The program is designed to compensate survivors when service members die while in the service or because of a service-connected disability.
+The DIC program is designed to compensate survivors when service members die while serving or because of a service-connected disability.
 It also compensates survivors of veterans who died from a cause unrelated to their service but were rated by the VA as being totally disabled from a service-connected disability for a certain amount of time immediately before their death.

-If the VA notices that a veteran, for instance, had developed hypertension, which is now considered a service-connected condition due to the PACT Act, they will assess whether the veteran qualifies for DIC compensation.
+For instance, if the VA notices that a veteran had hypertension, which is now considered a service-connected condition due to the PACT Act, its examiners will review the veteran’s death certificate and service records to assess whether their survivors qualify for DIC, says Garrett Schmidt, a management and program analyst at the VA.

 6. Burial benefits

-Eligible veterans and their spouses and dependents can be buried in one of the 155 national cemeteries maintained by the VA.
+Eligible veterans and their spouses and dependents can be buried in one of the more than 150 national cemeteries maintained by the VA.

 Burial benefits for veterans in these cemeteries include opening and closing the grave, perpetual care, a government headstone or marker, a burial flag and a Presidential Memorial Certificate (PMC), at no cost to the family.

 When veterans are buried at private cemeteries, the government provides a headstone or marker, a burial flag and a PMC.
-The VA also may pay for some of the burial and funeral expenses up to $2,000.
+The VA may also pay up to $2,000 toward burial and funeral expenses.

-The department recently announced that it will also cover burial transportation fees; typically, this would be the fee incurred from moving the veteran from a funeral home to their final resting place.
+The department will also cover burial transportation fees — typically the fee for moving the veteran from a funeral home to their final resting place.
 A receipt is required so the VA can determine how much to reimburse.

-For non-service-connected deaths, burial benefits must be filed within two years after the veteran’s burial.
-Meanwhile, service-connected burials, when the cause of death is related to military service, have no time limits to file a service-connected burial, transportation, or plot and interment allowance.
+For non-service-connected deaths, a claim for burial benefits must be filed within two years of the veteran’s burial.
+There is no such time limit to file for help with burial, transportation, plot or interment costs when the cause of death is related to military service.

 7. Accrued benefits

 Accrued benefit payments can be made when a veteran had a claim that wasn’t finalized at the time of their death.
-When an application is submitted to the VA for DIC benefits, the VA will check if there were benefits that the veteran should have received, which would then be paid to their spouse.
+When it receives a DIC application, the VA checks whether there were benefits the veteran should have been getting; if so, these are paid to the spouse.

 8. Life insurance

-The Service-Disabled Veterans Life Insurance (S-DVI) policy stopped taking new applications after 2022.
-But those who already have S-DVI may keep it.
+The Service-Disabled Veterans Life Insurance (S-DVI) policy stopped accepting new applications after 2022.
+Those who already have S-DVI may keep it or switch to a new program, VALife, which was introduced in 2023.

-From health care to education and monthly compensation, there are a number of benefits that spouses and dependents may be eligible for after a veteran dies, even if they never enrolled in the VA system before.
+From health care to education and monthly compensation, there are many benefits that spouses and dependents may be eligible for after a veteran dies, even if they never enrolled in the VA system.

-If the veteran was already receiving VA compensation or pension at the time of their death, survivors may also receive a one-time payment in the amount that would have been paid to the veteran if they had lived for the entirety of that month.
+If the veteran was already receiving a VA pension or compensation at the time of their death, the VA may be able to automatically start providing certain survivor benefits — such as burial benefits and DIC — once it’s notified of the death.
+Survivors may also receive a one-time payment equal to what the veteran would have been paid for the remainder of that month.

-If the veteran was never in the VA system, spouses and dependents may still apply for survivors pension and DIC by submitting their military service record, medical records and death certificate.
-If the veteran was receiving Social Security disability benefits, the VA can retrieve them on a spouse’s behalf.
+If the veteran was never in the VA system, spouses and dependents may still apply for a Survivors Pension and DIC by submitting the deceased’s military service record, medical records and death certificate.
+If the veteran was receiving Social Security disability benefits, the VA can retrieve those records on a spouse’s behalf.

-Remember, the more information provided, the faster a decision can be made.
+Remember, the more information you provide, the faster you’re likely to get a decision on your claim.
 Fill out as much as you can.
 If you can’t answer everything, that’s OK: The VA will accept a substantially complete form.

-“We have a duty to assist as far as it relates to federal records,” said Friel.
+“We have a duty to assist, as far as it relates to federal records,” says Friel.

 All survivors may receive filing assistance through an accredited veteran service organization (VSO), a VA regional office or by calling the VA benefits hotline at 800-827-1000.